-100 Employee AND DATED ement will be available lividual who knowingly ınd criminal sanctions.
-Date (920) 232 -50 76 (Daytime Telephone) New Officer or Employee REPORTING INDIVIDUAL. ct of 1978, as amended.
-The State on Ethics or its designee.
-Any inc nay be subject to civil penalties a 1001.
-Signature of Reporting Individual C (920) 2 (Day (Complete Address - Office or Home) [ ] Candidate SIGNED BY THE Fhics in Government Acwed by the Committee the attached report n 101-111) and 18 U.S.C Signature - Ear L. Lambedy (Print Full Name) 123 Main St., Green Bay, W1 54155 (Complete Address - Office or New Member CERTIFICATION - THIS DOCUMENT MUST BE SIGNED BY THE REPORTING INDIVIDUAL AND DATED The attached Financial Disclosure Statement is required by the Ethics in Government Act of 1978, as amended.
+CEKTIFICATION - THIS DOCUMENT MUST BE SIGNED BY THE REPORTING INDIVIDUAL AND DATED

+The attached Financial Disclosure Statement is required by the Ethics in Government Act of 1978, as amended.
 The Statement will be available to any requesting person upon written application and will be reviewed by the Committee on Ethics or its designee.
 Any individual who knowingly and willfully falsifies, or who knowingly and willfully fails to file, the attached report may be subject to civil penalties and criminal sanctions.
 See section 104 of the Ethics in Government Act (5 U.S.C. app. §§ 101-111) and 18 U.S.C. § 1001.

-Certification nents I have made on the attached Text 123 N Filer Status: CERTIFICATION The attached Financial Discleto any requesting person upon and willfully falsifies, or who See section 104 of the Ethics 0 I CERTIFY that the statements I have made on financial disclosure statement and all attached schedules are true,
+Date 20 Signature of Reporting Individual 0 Carl Grantellan Certification I CERTIFY that the statements I have made on the attached financial disclosure statement and all attached schedules are true, complete, and correct to the best of my knowledge and belief.

 New Members and Candidates must file a signed original and two photocopies thereof.
 New Officers and Employees must file a signed original and one photocopy thereof.
-1128 In Famence complete, and correct to the best of my knowledge and belief.

-\\\FOR OFFICIAL USE ONLY - DO NOT WRITE BELOW\\\
+FOR OFFICIAL USE ONLY - DO NOT WRITE BELOW